aarnphm/aarnphm.github.io/content/dump/university/hci-4hc3/Design Document.md

 tags:
   - hci
   - university
+noindex: true
+draft: true
 title: Design Document
 ---

 ## Stakeholders

 #### Students Seeking Quiet Study Areas

 - **Characteristic Types**: Needs quiet, individual study time, possibly with accessibility requirements.
 - **Priority Level**: Primary
 - **Justification**: These students rely on the app to find environments conducive to individual study, which is a core purpose of the app.
 Their satisfaction directly impacts the app's success.
 - **Information to Gather**:
   - Preferred devices for app use
   - Study habits and times
   - Importance of silence and amenities (like outlets)

 #### Group Study Students